belphegor-s/query-box/README.md

 # Query Box

-A fully functional Stackoverflow clone developed for a smaller community discussions and QnA platform
+A fully functional StackOverflow clone developed for a smaller community discussions and QnA platform

 ## Setup